AmasAura/Malaria_Detection_YOLOv8/README.md

 ## 🔍 Problem Statement

 Malaria continues to cause significant mortality, particularly in sub-Saharan Africa.
 Traditional diagnosis using microscopy is slow and expertise-intensive.
-This project aims to automate the diagnostic process using computer vision — building a lightweight, portable AI solution that could potentially support field diagnosis in rural communities.
+This project aims to automate the diagnostic process using computer vision, building a lightweight, portable AI solution that could potentially support field diagnosis in rural communities.

 ---